 Suppliers shipping products to the wrong address

-These problems not only have the potential to result in additional costs to re-ship products to customers but can leave customers feeling frustrated causing long term damage to your brand.
+These problems not only result in additional costs for re-shipping products to customers but can leave customers feeling frustrated, causing long term damage to your brand.

-Dropshippers can, however, mitigate these risks by entering into a Dropshipping Agreement with their suppliers.
+Dropshippers can mitigate these risks by entering a Dropshipping Agreement with their suppliers.
 A Dropshipping Agreement is a written repository outlining the dropshipper’s (your) relationship with their supplier.

 It protects the dropshipper as it outlines the responsibilities of the supplier if they make a mistake or do something wrong.
-For example, if they send a faulty product to a customer or send the product to the wrong address, the Dropshipping Agreement may require the supplier to send a replacement product.
+For example, in the circumstance that they send a faulty product to a customer or the wrong address, the dropshipping agreement may demand that the supplier sends a replacement product.

-A Dropshipping Agreement is an important source of protection for suppliers too.
-Amongst other things it outlines when payment is due and what rights the supplier has if the dropshipper decides not to pay the supplier for amounts due.
+A dropshipping agreement is an important source of protection for suppliers too.
+It outlines when payment is due and what rights the supplier has if the dropshipper decides not to pay the supplier for amounts due.

-By clearly establishing what obligations you have as the dropshipper or supplier and what rights you are entitled to should things go wrong, the likelihood of amicably resolving any dispute is increased dramatically.
-This is because, should any dispute arise, having a drop shipping agreement, will allow you both refer to it and allow you to meet on common ground.
+By clearly establishing what obligations you have as the dropshipper and what rights you have should things go wrong, the likelihood of resolving disputes amicably is dramatically increased.
+This is because if any dispute arises, having a drop shipping agreement, will allow you both to refer to it.

 DocPro offers three different templates of Dropshipping Agreements which we recommend you use to adequately protect yourself.